top of page

 How much does Alexander Technique teacher training cost?

-If can only train in one area, then outside of London and New York you may be limited by local availability.
+If can only train in one area, then outside of cities such as London and New York you may be limited by local availability.

 After that, you may wish to compare the course fees (see “How much does training cost” below) and the cost of living in different locations.
-If you wish to train part-time, you will need to find out which courses allow this option (see “Can I train as a teacher part-time?” below).
+If you wish to train part-time, you will need to find out which courses allow this option and the degree of flexibility allowed by each course. (see “Can I train as a teacher part-time?” below).

 Most, but not all, courses in the UK and elsewhere have been approved by STAT or its internationally affiliated bodies.
 Although some courses that are not approved by STAT may offer good trainings, some may not, and STAT approval is generally a good guarantee of standards, leads to an internationally recognised qualification and membership of by far the largest representative body in the UK and offers protection and support for students should things go wrong.
 In addition, Student Membership of STAT offers many other advantages to trainee teachers.
 For more information, see "Is MATTS a STAT-approved training school?" below.